Winscombe Hall Care Centre

 Family visits and family involvement are vital to the wellbeing of our residents.
 That’s why we aim to provide an environment that’s comfortable and invigorating for both residents and their visitors.
 Our planned activities and events are key opportunities for family participation and support.
 While the option of privacy is always available.

 Personal Space & Personalised Care

 Familiarity and reminiscence is invaluable.
-It keeps us connected with life; can ease the transition into care; and is helpful in improving memory skills for people with Alzheimer’s.
-At Winscombe Hall, all our residents are encouraged to personalise their rooms with small belongings and photographs.
+It keeps us connected with life; can ease the transition into care; and is helpful in improving memory skills.
+At Derwent Care Home, all our residents are encouraged to personalise their rooms with small belongings and photographs.
 This makes a world of difference and encourages a sense of belonging.

-We offer several types of stay depending on the level of support required: long term daily Nursing Care; Residential Care; Convalescent Care; Respite Care and Dementia care in a specialist dementia and Alzheimer’s wing.
+We offer different types of care depending on the level of support required.
+These include Residential Care, Respite Care and specialised care for dementia and Alzheimer’s.
 Each resident receives personalised support in accordance with his/her individual care plan, under the supervision of a dedicated home manager.

-At Winscombe Hall we actively seek feedback.
+At Derwent we actively seek feedback.
 It helps us ensure our care home continues to offer the highest quality support and care, tailored to the needs of our individual residents.
 Leave Feedback

 Hearty, home cooking really makes a house a home.
-Our chef creates a wide range of balanced, nutritious meals.
+Our chef creates a wide range of balanced, nutritious meals from locally sourced produce which supports the community.
 These are prepared daily and in accordance with residents’ dietary requirements.
 Each day presents varied menu options, allowing a choice of seasonal hot and cold dishes.
 Popular choices are roast dinners, fish & chips and traditional puddings.
 Special requests for dishes can be made and alternative options are always available.
 Meals can be taken in the dining room or served in the resident’s room if they prefer.
 Find out More